 Emergency Rental Assistance Program (ERAP)

-IMPACT Community Action Partnership is administering rent assistance through the Emergency Rental Assistance Program (ERAP) to residents of Polk County, including the City of Des Moines.
+IMPACT Community Action Partnership is administering rent and utility assistance through the Emergency Rental Assistance Program (ERAP) to residents of Polk County, including the City of Des Moines.
 This program may provide eligible residents of the City of Des Moines and Polk County with assistance for a period of up to twelve months.
 Applicants must be able to demonstrate a COVID-related impact to their household income that has affected their ability to pay rent.
 Households must also be past due on their rent to qualify for this assistance.
 The ERAP program can provide assistance for water, sewer, and trash removal.
 Please call 515-518-4770 if you need assistance with natural gas, electric, or propane utilities.

 IMPORTANT: Please note that funding for Iowans in the remaining 98 counties are ineligible for assistance through IMPACT and will need to apply to the Iowa Rent and Utility Assistance program being administered by the Iowa Finance Authority.